Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Richard Gans’s Review: A Gateway to Lorentz’s 1904 Paper

 \subsection{A Text Difficult to Ignore}

-Under the scientific conditions of 1905, it would have been highly improbable for any physicist interested in the foundations of electrodynamics to overlook this review. \begin{itemize} \item The \emph{Beiblätter} was systematically consulted by most readers of the \emph{Annalen der Physik}. \item Gans’s review condensed Lorentz’s innovations into a brief text, immediately visible in the table of contents. \item It clearly identified the central issues: the transformations of time and space and the invariance of Maxwell’s equations. \end{itemize} Gans’s review helps explain how Lorentz’s ideas could circulate rapidly and become known as early as the beginning of 1905.
-Any subsequent discussion of relativity took place within an intellectual environment where Lorentz’s results were already widely disseminated—published in Dutch, in English, soon after in German, and summarized in this review.
+Under the scientific conditions of 1905, this was not an obscure or inaccessible text.
+A physicist regularly following the \emph{Beiblätter} would have encountered a concise summary of Lorentz’s latest results in a journal specifically designed to report recent international literature.
+Several features made the notice especially visible: \begin{itemize} \item the \emph{Beiblätter} were addressed precisely to readers wishing to follow the current literature of physics; \item Gans’s review condensed Lorentz’s innovations into a short and readable text; \item it clearly identified the central issues: the transformation of space and time, the use of local time, the contraction hypothesis, the transformation of forces, and the explanation of the negative results of Michelson--Morley, Trouton--Noble, and Rayleigh--Brace. \end{itemize}

+Gans’s review helps explain how Lorentz’s ideas could circulate rapidly and become known in German-speaking circles by the beginning of 1905.
+Any subsequent discussion of relativity took place within an intellectual environment where Lorentz’s results were already disseminated through several channels: the Amsterdam memoir, discussions in German physics journals, Lorentz’s broader electron-theory article in the \emph{Enzyklopädie}, and this concise review in the \emph{Beiblätter}.

-Yet this document has received very limited attention from historians.
-Virtually all major studies on the genesis of special relativity either ignore it or mention it only in passing, without analysis.
-Even Michel Janssen, almost the only historian to have emphasized its importance, did so only briefly in his 1995 doctoral dissertation \cite{janssen-1995}, which has never been formally published.
-To my knowledge, the only published reference to the role of Gans’s review appears in C.~Bracco and J.~Provost \cite{bracco-provost-2018}, who suggest that Lorentz’s results may have been known to Einstein through this notice.
+Yet this document has received limited attention from historians.
+Most standard accounts of the genesis of special relativity either ignore it or mention it only briefly, without analyzing its role as a channel of dissemination.
+Michel Janssen is one of the few historians to have emphasized its importance, though only briefly, in his 1995 doctoral dissertation \cite{janssen1995}.
+To my knowledge, one of the rare published discussions of the possible role of Gans's review appears in C.~Bracco and J.~Provost \cite{bracco-provost2018}.
+They note that Lorentz's new expression for local time was reproduced in the \emph{Beiblätter} in the second half of February 1905 and argue that, since Einstein was then serving as a reviewer for the journal, he must have become acquainted with it no later than March 1905.